In The City It’s Alright | Lockdown Life In London

-London, for those who just associate the place with the wax of Madame Tussauds, the overpriced pints, the long-running musicals and the endless array of Pret a Mangers might just be surprised to know that the city is home to over eight million trees and that roughly 47% of Greater London is actually classified as ‘green’ space.
+Those who just associate London with the wax of Madame Tussauds, the overpriced pints, the long-running musicals and the endless array of Pret a Mangers might just be surprised to know that the city is home to over eight million trees.
+What’s more, roughly 47% of Greater London is actually classified as ‘green’ space.
 It’s not the Amazon Rainforest by any stretch of the imagination, the Amazon is home to an estimated 390 billion individual trees, but it’s also not bad for a place often dismissed as a place of eccentric skyscrapers, tourist traps, and… err… Madame Tussauds.

 In the same way that you’d find a new, and heightened, sense of appreciation for a renaissance painting if you were stuck in a room with it for an entire year, I’ve personally come to love London’s parks more than ever before over the last 365-and-a-bit days.
 The runs and walks through the city’s parks have been a lifeline for myself, and many other outdoor enthusiasts who live here, during the pandemic.